Daniel-hub-es/mews_interview_2025/Analyses.md

 The resullts suggest that the digital users are higher spending profiles.

-The table calculates a financial benefit of increasing the digital adoption.
-If the amount of online guests is doubled, the stablishment would see an increase of 17,438.20$, a 1,41% increase of the total revenue.
-In rounded numbers, the business could increase the total revenue from $1,236M to $1,253M.
+- If the amount of online guests is doubled, the stablishment would see an increase of 17,438.20$, a 1,41% increase of the total revenue.

+- In rounded numbers, the business could increase the total revenue from $1,236M to $1,253M.

 ---